 Skip to main content

-In a Slurm environment, prolog and epilog scripts are handy tools that run automatically at the start (prolog) and end (epilog) of every job.
-You can use these scripts for various tasks, like preparing the environment or cleaning up after a job.
-This guide will show you how to deploy and configure these scripts in SUNK using Kubernetes ConfigMaps.
-First, you’ll make separate ConfigMaps for your prolog and epilog scripts.
+In a Slurm environment, prolog and epilog scripts are tools that run automatically at the start (prolog) and end (epilog) of every job.
+You can use these scripts for tasks such as preparing the environment or cleaning up after a job.
+This guide shows you how to deploy and configure these scripts in SUNK using Kubernetes ConfigMaps, so you can standardize per-job setup and teardown across your cluster.
+First, you create separate ConfigMaps for your prolog and epilog scripts.
 Each ConfigMap should contain all the scripts you plan to use.
-Then, you’ll configure SUNK to use the scripts in the ConfigMaps.
+Then, you configure SUNK to use the scripts in the ConfigMaps.
+After you complete this guide, your SUNK deployment runs your prolog before each job and your epilog after each job.

 Create a prolog ConfigMap

-Consider this example prolog script, which will be executed before every job.
+Consider this example prolog script, which runs before every job.

 #!/usr/bin/env bash